flightaware/casstcl/README.md

 Delete the future.
 Care should be taken to delete these when done with them to avoid leaking memory.

+Casstcl logging callback
+---

+The Cassandra cpp-driver supports custom logging callbacks to allow an application to receive logging messages rather than having them go to stderr, which is what happens by default, and casstcl provides Tcl-level support for this capability.

+The logging callback is defined like this:

+	::casstcl::cass set_logging_callback callbackFunction

+When a log message callback occurs from the Cassandra cpp-driver, casstcl will obtain that and invoke the specified callback function with six arguments:

+* a floating point epoch clock with millisecond accuracy

+* the cassandra log level as a string.  value will be one of "disabled", "critical", "error", "warn", "info", "debug", "trace" or "unknown".

+* some file, not sure what it is, maybe the source file of the cpp-driver that is throwing the error

+* some line number, not sure what it is, maybe the line number of the source file of the cpp-driver that is throwing the error

+* some function, probably the cpp-driver function that is throwing the error

+* the error message itself

+According to the cpp-driver documentation, logging configuration should be done before calling any other driver function, so if you're going to use this, invoke it after package requiring casstcl and before invoking ::casstcl::cass create.

 Casstcl library functions
 ---